 - the prestige / reputation

 *It uses the same ratio as the labour coefficient.

 Limitations of the theory

-- Modes of transport competition between different transport systems, freight rates rarely directly proportional to distance
+- Modes of transport competition between different transport systems, freight rates rarely directly proportional to the distance

-- Government intervention on the location of industries has grown eg zoning laws, subsidies, taxes etc
+- Government intervention in the location of industries has grown eg zoning laws, subsidies, taxes, etc

 - Immobile labour